Finding the Best Banks in Milwaukee

 To determine the best banks in Milwaukee, SmartAsset looked at the banks with the top 15 most branches in the Milwaukee area.
 This ensures that our top picks offer a convenient physical presence for residents who may want to have checking accounts, savings accounts or other accounts at these institutions.
 We explored each bank’s account offerings, fees, rates and more.
 Comparing this information led to the following list of the best accounts and banks in Milwaukee.

-Best National Bank: BMO Harris Bank
+Best National Bank With Branches in Milwaukee: BMO Harris Bank

 For the easiest physical access to your accounts, you’ll want to turn to BMO Harris Bank.
 It provides residents with the biggest number of branches with 71 total in the area.
 You can find around 600 more branches throughout Illinois, Wisconsin, Indiana, Kansas, Missouri, Minnesota, Arizona and Florida.
 Plus, in addition to BMO Harris ATMs, you’ll have access to more than 40,000 Allpoint Network ATMs.